Seed, Sod, Sprig, Plug Milorganite® Application Rates

 Rye Grass100258 lbs3,25030 lbs

-Sodding with Milorganite®
+Sodding a Lawn with Milorganite®

-First, prep your soil by incorporating several inches of organic matter such as compost into the top 6-8 inches of soil.
+First, prep your soil by incorporating several inches of organic matter, such as compost, into the top 6-8 inches of soil.
 Milorganite should be mixed into the top 2-4 inches of soil before laying sod to help establish and feed the roots.

-After 2 weeks reduce the frequency of times you water at a gradual pace.
+After two weeks, reduce the frequency of times you water at a gradual pace.
 You can confirm the establishment of the roots by pulling up a corner of the sod, and if you feel some resistance, you can begin tapering off the frequency of watering until you are watering only once per day.
 Deeper, less frequent watering will help roots stretch down deeper and establish quickly into the soil.
 Once fully established, a lawn needs approximately 1 inch of water per week.

 Planting Sprigs with Milorganite®